LNP-BP/rust-lnpbp/git-workflow.md

 Each commitment within a PR to the `master` must
 * compile without errors;
-* contain all neccesary tests for the introduced functional;
+* contain all neccessary tests for the introduced functional;
 * contain all docs.

 Additionally to the `master` branch the repository has `develop` branch for any experimental developments.
 This branch may not compile and should not be used by any projects depending on `lnpbp` library.